 The built in trellis allows you to grow even more plants in this small self-contained garden.
-Put shorter plants, like salad greens, flowers, or peppers in the front, and grow your favorite vining plants up the trellis.
+Put shorter plants, like salad greens, flowers, or peppers in the front, and train your favorite vining plants up the trellis.

 9. Upcycled Utility Rack Planter

 This project gives new life to a simple utility rack that I found at a local discount store, turning it into a vertical planter.
-A beverage cart or other decorative storage cart would also work great.
+A beverage cart or other decorative storage rack would also work great.

 Since it’s so cute, you can place it right next to your front door, or use it to adorn a balcony or patio.
 Plant your upcycled utility rack garden with herbs and edible flowers like I did, or fill it with your favorite annuals.